 Ray Edwards joined the service in 1963.
 He recently attended the memorial service for his mate and colleague Syd Barlow – the only Wellington Free paramedic to ever die in the course of duty.
 That memorial was the first time Ray had been back to the site where Syd and two young boys died 50 years ago.

 Ray proudly wore his Wellington Free Ambulance uniform of the day.
-A smart white shirt and tie, black jacket with military style lapels, and a cap that he saluted as he remembered the passing of his good friend.
+A smart white shirt and tie, blue jacket with military style lapels, and a cap that he saluted as he remembered the passing of his good friend.
 These are all things that tell a story about how the service has changed.

 Today getting people to the hospital is only part of the service.
 “We’re much more sophisticated, tailoring our service to patient needs.
 Sometimes that means treating them at home,” says head of service delivery Andrew Long.

 History of giving